Elvis Andrus Player Props: White Sox vs. Reds

-Elvis Andrus and his .359 on-base percentage over his past 10 games (64 points higher than his season-long percentage), will be in action for the Chicago White Sox versus the Cincinnati Reds and Nick Lodolo on May 6 at 6:40 PM ET.
+Elvis Andrus -- 0-for-4 in his most recent game -- will be in action for the Chicago White Sox against the Cincinnati Reds, with Graham Ashcraft on the hill, on May 7 at 4:10 PM ET.

-In his most recent game, he reached base in all three of his plate appearances (1-for-1 with a home run and three RBI) against the Reds.
+In his last game he had a hitless performance (0-for-4) against the Reds.

 Elvis Andrus Game Info & Props vs. the Reds